 - Treatment of your fragility fracture can stop the downward spiral in health and quality of life that often follows fractures.

-- Diagnosis and treatment following an initial fragility fracture reduces the burden of suffering and further health care costs.
+- Diagnosis and treatment following an initial fragility fracture reduce the burden of suffering and further health care costs.

 Frequently Asked Questions